 Use the jar grabber to place them back on the rack in the big canning pot then carefully lower the rack to the bottom.
 Let them boil for about 10 minutes then use long tongs to grab the rack handles and lift the rack back to the top of the pot.

 Use the jar grabbers again to remove the jars and place them on the cooling rack.
 You should hear the little buttons start to pop which means they’ve been sterilized.
 If there are any that do not pop (meaning you can push on the center and it pops back up) you’ll want to keep those in the fridge and use them quickly, they did not sterilize for some reason.
+Once the jars are cool you can tighten the lids further.

 The inaugural batch of successful jelly definitely deserved some homemade biscuits!
 The jelly is sweet, but isn’t too sweet and still has some tangy-ness to it which I love.
 And the color couldn’t be more beautiful!!